bimdata/documentation/src/viewer/guide/plugins.md

 The `globalContext` is the entity to interact with the UI at a global level.
 It has API to manipulate the window layout like `open`, `swap`, `close`...
 It is also the access point for the viewer header API: `globalContext.header`.
 It is also used to register keyboard shortcuts globally, display loading spinner or display modal on the entire viewer view.

-It can be also considered as the `localContext`s's parent.
-Indeed, it has API to get all viewer's `localContext`s, pluginInstances, pluginComponentInstances...
+It can be also considered as the `localContexts` parent.
+Indeed, it has API to get all viewer's `localContexts`, pluginInstances, pluginComponentInstances...

 ### Local Context